 1956 Towards Zero, an Agatha Christie mystery, opens in London.
 It runs for six months.

-1984 Las Vegas meets Off-Broadway as Johnny Seaton performs Elvis Mania Off-Broadway.
+1984 Las Vegas meets Off-Broadway as Johnny Seaton performs Elvis Mania at the Off On Broadway Theater.
 Leslie Irons directs the solo work which comprises Elvis Presley numbers from over three decades.
 Seaton as Presley leaves the building on September 16, following 18 performances.

-2003 Nathan Lane plays blacklisted writer Dalton Trumbo in the solo drama Trumbo, opening Off-Broadway.
+2003 Nathan Lane plays blacklisted writer Dalton Trumbo in the solo drama Trumbo, opening Off-Broadway at the Westside Theatre.
 In the months to come, numerous other stage and film stars take the role for short engagements, including F. Murray Abraham, Brian Dennehy, Gore Vidal, Richard Dreyfuss, and Roger Rees.

 2011 Three shows close on Broadway: the limited run of Terrence McNally's Master Class starring Tyne Daly, the Florence Greenberg bio-musical Baby It's You!, and the Marc Shaiman-Scott Wittman-Terrence McNally musical Catch Me If You Can.